wakeupnemo/polymarket-research/STATE.md

 - The feature job input boundary can be frozen reproducibly.
 - A first stable feature-set version `v0_1` can be built from the frozen input bundle.
 - The current live feature build succeeds on the real project data.
+- The diagnostics layer exists in the repo and is wired into the CLI.
+- The diagnostics shell runner exists and runs successfully.
+- The diagnostics job successfully consumes the latest stable feature-set manifest and writes all expected outputs.
+- The diagnostics test passes.
+- The focused feature + diagnostics test subset passes.
+- The broader feature/smoke test slice passes.
+- GitHub `main` already contains the diagnostics implementation and the local Debian checkout matched the targeted diagnostics files without extra patching.
 - The GitHub repository is now initialized, connected, and pushed successfully.
 - The practical workflow now supports:
   - GitHub for code truth,